Impact on Michigan

 Wayne State University makes a significant contribution to the economic vitality of Michigan.
 Public and private resources invested in the university yield economic benefits to the state through increased employment, local expenditures, gross state product and tax revenues.
-The university annually contributes more than $1 billion to the economy of the sevencounty Southeast Michigan metroplex.
-Contributing factors include the following:
+The university annually contributes more than $1 billion to the economy of the seven-county southeast Michigan area.
+Contributing factors include:

-- WSU’s non-payroll expenditures for teaching, operations and research have a combined net economic benefit of $327 million in the seven counties of Southeastern Michigan, and $261 million on the tri-county region of Wayne, Oakland and Macomb counties.
+- Non-payroll expenditures for teaching, operations and research have a combined net economic benefit of $327 million in the seven counties of southeastern Michigan and $261 million in Wayne, Oakland and Macomb counties.

 - Surveys show that new graduates spend more than $93 million per year within the first two years of graduation.

-- Direct state taxes paid on earnings due to WSU expenditures in the area amount to $90 M per year.
+- Direct state taxes paid on earnings because of WSU expenditures in the area amount to $90 million per year.